|Title:||Simpler customisation of class creation|

 Currently, customising class creation requires the use of a custom metaclass.
 This custom metaclass then persists for the entire lifecycle of the class, creating the potential for spurious metaclass conflicts.

-This PEP proposes to instead support a wide range of customisation scenarios through a new namespace parameter in the class header, and a new __init_class__ hook in the class body.
+This PEP proposes to instead support a wide range of customisation scenarios through a new namespace parameter in the class header, and a new __autodecorate__ hook in the class body.

-The new mechanism is also much easier to understand and use than implementing a custom metaclass, and thus should provide a gentler introduction to the full power Python's metaclass machinery.
+The new mechanism should be easier to understand and use than implementing a custom metaclass, and thus should provide a gentler introduction to the full power Python's metaclass machinery.

 For an already created class cls, the term "metaclass" has a clear meaning: it is the value of type(cls).